Taughannock Falls State Park

 Early white settlers were documented as having recounted tales of unmistakable evidence that a Seneca settlement existed at what is now Taughannock Point (the lakeside part of the park).
 By the time white settlers arrived, the village had been abandoned, but their corn crops and orchards were still cultivated here.
 Orchard trees from these settlements survived up until the late 1800s, long after the Seneca were driven from the region.
 Abner Truman, a retired revolutionary soldier, is said to have transplanted apples from this old orchard to his farm nearby.
 The village of Trumansburg is named after him.
 George Goodwin, of Jacksonville, settled on the point and took over the old orchards.
 Remaining Seneca disputed his claim and would raid the orchards often.
 The point was then known as Goodwin’s Point.

 A gun factory was built around 1814 above the Upper Falls to make rifles under a government contract for the Civil War, but by the time their inventory was ready, the war had ended.
 After a period of abandonment, it served as an oil-mill, flax-mill, and then a tobacco house.
 By 1860, it was in ruins.
+Goodwins Point was the location of a large paper mill in the mid-19th century as the forests from around the area of the park were harvested for lumber and paper goods.

 In September, 1922 New York State formed the Taughannock Development Corporation to oversee and promote the gorge as a tourist destination.
 At the time, people could buy shares in the Development Corporation for $10, and would yield an 8% dividend.
 Some development was done, such as hotels and shops, but the Great Depression stagnated the tourism industry.
 The state took over the property and developed it as a State Park in the 1930s.